ANCIENT LANDSCAPE RULED BY ELEPHANTS AND BAOBABS

 The Gonarezhou Predator Project (GPP), established in 2009 as a collaboration with the African Wildlife Conservation Fund, monitors population trends and identifies and mitigates threats facing predators.

 Historical threats to lions included over-hunting in the trophy hunting concessions around the park, retaliatory killing by livestock owners outside the park and depleted prey base.
 The main threat to painted wolves (African wild dogs) was a lack of prey base.
 To counter these threats, ZPWMA introduced a moratorium on lion trophy hunting around the park until populations recovered, and GPP introduced anti-poaching measures and human-wildlife conflict mitigation programmes.
-These measures have been extremely successful, with predator numbers escalating since 2009.
-Lion populations increased from 31 in 2009 to 181 currently and the painted wolf population increased from a handful in 2009 to 190 currently, of which 125 are adults and yearlings.
+These measures have been hugely successful, with predator numbers escalating since 2009.
+Lion populations increased from 31 in 2009 to 181 currently, and the painted wolf population grew from a handful in 2009 to 190 now, of which 125 are adults and yearlings.
 Leopard, cheetah and hyena populations have also increased.
 Wire snares used by poachers continue to be a problem for predators, and there is an ongoing need to check painted wolves for snares.
 Make a donation to help protect Gonarezhou’s predators.

 Vegetation and landscapes